ZanSara/zansara.github.io/content/posts/2024-02-20-is-rag-all-you-need-odsc-east-2024-teaser.md

 ---
 title: "Is RAG all you need?
 A look at the limits of retrieval augmentation"
+description: This blogpost is a teaser for my upcoming talk at ODSC East 2024 in Boston, April 23-25.
 date: 2024-02-21
 author: "ZanSara"
 featuredImage: "/posts/2024-02-20-is-rag-all-you-need-odsc-east-2024-teaser/cover.jpeg"